 Step 4) Marketing

 When projecting your budget, make sure you allocate funds for marketing.
 Even if it doesn’t seem important at the beginning, you will realize later that it is an important tool that will bring new students – and new revenue.
 Right now, social networks are an absolute must!
 Your target group is active on Instagram, TikTok, and other platforms – and you must be there too!
-Make sure to build your digital presence – create your website, and profiles on social media.
+Make sure to build your digital presence and for this purpose, you may use a user-friendly tool with tons of ready-to-use templates from Crello – with it you can create your website, and profiles on social media.
 Don’t forget to interact with potential customers – they expect it and they love it!